kar-fai/tsum-bot/README.md

 * start TsumTsum game
 * run the Lua script

+To generate Tsum report

+* Navigate to /var/mobile/Library/AutoTouch/Scripts/www using iFile or Filza (Cydia application)
+* Run TsumReport.lua which is just an agent to run the init.sh
+* Use in-built Web Viewer to view index.html

+## Code Flow

+preset > settings > classes > objects > actions > tsumBot

 ## Future Works

 * include more iOS devices
 * include Android devices
 * Switch to Xmodgames because it is free
-* stop sending when it reaches the end of scoreboard

-preset > settings > classes > objects > actions > tsumBot